 First — consider ethos – from this our modern day term ” ethics” has descended.
 It’s about the values of the orator.
 What are his/her personal values, beliefs, actions, ethical behaviors?
 They are on display in the speaker up there on the podium, derived in great measure from the actions (walking the talk) as well as the pronouncements.

 Second — consider pathos — from this we get modern day sympathy, empathy.
-It is about the connection with the audience (“hearer,” receiver of the oration].
+It is about the connection with the audience (the “hearer,” the receiver of the oration].
 Is the speaker connecting with the audience?
 Are they feeling connected with him/her?
 Do they share values?
 Do you share the values of the candidate(s) that you prefer in 2016?

 Putting It All Together

 And the mythos created by a candidate is very powerful.
 Think of President Ronald Reagan — the Great Communicator.
 President Theodor Roosevelt – Speak Softly and Carry the Big Stick.
 President Franklin Roosevelt — We Have Nothing to Fear But Fear Itself!
 President John Kennedy — Ask Not What Your Country Can Do For You!
-These logos became the enduring legacy of many presidents.
+These logos became the enduring embodiment and capture the legacy of many presidents.

 I am writing this summary for you, dear friend and voter, not the candidates.
 They have their own advisors.
 I’m sharing this so that you can watch and listen to the candidates and the campaigns as these unfold, and put the ethos-pathos-logos together and see if the mythos (story) adds up and matches your own story.
 (Every one of our lives and those of our loved ones, near and departed, is a story, right?
 A story we tell over and over in various ways.}

 It may be that you have to hold your nose or avert your eyes and cast your vote.
-Or, happily, a candidate may really touch you and their mythos resonates.
+Or, happily, a candidate may really touch you and their mythos resonates with you and others.